cepdnaclk/e17-4yp-Comprehensive-ECG-analysis-with-Deep-Learning-on-GPU-accelerators/README.md

 ## Acknowledgements

-We thank the Department of Computer Engineering, University of Peradeniya, and Simula Research Laboratory for their continuous support.
+This work was supported by the Department of Computer Engineering, University of Peradeniya, and Simula Research Laboratory.